 The construction of the High Dam in Aswan was an extraordinary feat of engineering, a project of such scale and significance that it captured the world’s attention.

 However, the construction process was far from easy.
-It required the excavation of 100 million cubic metres of earth and the pouring of nearly 17 times that amount of silt and rock fill, creating a structure 111 metres tall and nearly 4 kilometres long.
+It required the excavation of 100 million cubic metres of earth and the pouring of nearly 17 times that amount of silt and rock fill, creating a structure 111 metres tall and almost 4 kilometres long.

 International cooperation played a crucial role in this monumental task.
-When Western funding for the project was withdrawn due to political disagreements, the Soviet Union stepped in, providing crucial financial support and technical expertise.
+When Western funding for the project was withdrawn due to political disagreements, the Soviet Union stepped in, providing essential financial support and technical expertise.

 Relocating Monuments